codess-aus/DP-100/deploy.md

 The **get_steps** method lists the generated step runs.
 The method provides a list of all the pipeline steps that have completed or have started running.

+You should use init() for any costly or common preparation for later inference.
+You should use run(mini_batch) to write code that would evaluate and append the outputs of the evaluation.